inconbeo/gradle-simple/README.md

-   making some change to trigger jenkins build!
+   making some change to trigger jenkins build!!!